JeremiahZhang/jeremiahzhang.github.io/_posts/2015-6-13-note-of-learn-to-fly-in-the-wild.md

 ---
 layout: post
 section-type: post
-title: book: learn to fly in the wild
+title: booknote of learn to fly in the wild
 category: Mind
 tags: [ 'reading']
 ---